 © Courtesy of redaktion93 - Fotolia.com

-Daytona Flea and Farmers Market is open year round on Fridays, Saturdays, and Sundays, from 9am to 5pm, except on Christmas Day.
+Daytona Flea & Farmers Market is open year round on Fridays, Saturdays, and Sundays, from 9am to 5pm, except on Christmas Day.
 In addition to typical flea market fare like used furniture, clothes, tools, and home goods, Daytona Flea and Farmers Market also frequently hosts other events in their space, like craft fairs, car shows and cruise-ins, and more.
 They also host a farmers market, where local vendors can sell their fruits, vegetables, meats, homemade jams, cheeses, pickled and canned goods, honey, herbs and spices, or other locally produced treats.
 This classic market is a great place for families, friends on a group outing, or solo adventurers.

-1425 Tomoka Farms Rd, Daytona Beach, FL 32124, Phone: 386-253-3330, (website link)
+1425 Tomoka Farms Rd, Daytona Beach, FL 32124, Phone: 386-253-3330

 4. Flamingo Island Flea Market